-- 1) Refer to battery warnings at the start of this chapter. - 2) Place the Direction Control switch in the center "OFF" position (neutral). - 3) Turn the Start switch OFF. - 4) Place blocks under the front or rear wheels to prevent vehicle movement. - 5) Disconnect the battery main positive and negative cables or disconnect the main battery plug. - 6.
+- 1) Refer to battery warnings at the start of this chapter. - 2) Place the Direction Control switch in the center "OFF" position (neutral). - 3) Turn the Start switch OFF. - 4) Place blocks under the front or rear wheels to prevent vehicle movement. - 5) Disconnect the main battery plug. - 6.
 Dry dirt can be readily blown off with low-pressure air or brushed off. - 7.
 Wetness or wet dirt on the battery indicates battery acid.
 Using a nonmetallic brush with flexible bristles, wash the battery off with a strong solution of baking soda and hot water (one pound of soda to a gallon of water).
 Continue until all fizzing stops, which indicates that the acid has been neutralized.
 Then rinse thoroughly with clear water.
 DO NOT get any of the solution into the battery cells. - 8.
 Remove the blocks from the wheels and test drive.